rpionke/hotday2019_contperf_openshift/README.md

     $ ./scripts/creds.sh
     ```

-1. Execute *./scripts/createJenkins.sh* - This will deploy a Jenkins service within your OpenShift Cluster, as well as an initial deployment of the sockshop application in the *dev*, *staging* and *production* namespaces.
+1. Execute *./scripts/setup-infrastructure.sh* - This will deploy a Jenkins service within your OpenShift Cluster, as well as an initial deployment of the sockshop application in the *dev*, *staging* and *production* namespaces.
+NOTE: If you use a Mac, you can use the script *setup-infrastructure-macos.sh*.
 *Note that the script will run for some time (~5 mins), since it will wait for Jenkins to boot and set up some credentials via the Jenkins REST API.*